 b.
 Undergraduate Courses

-Graduate students who need training in languages other than French, German, Biblical Hebrew, or Koine Greek may petition the Graduate Dean for financial support to enroll in an undergraduate course at Villanova.
+Graduate students who need training in languages other than French, Hebrew, German, Spanish, or Koine Greek may petition the Graduate Dean for financial support to enroll in an undergraduate course at Villanova.

 Students should write a letter requesting permission to take the course to their program director at least 2 weeks prior to the start of a semester.
 The Graduate Program Director will forward the student’s request with a recommendation to the Graduate Dean.
 The Graduate Dean will inform the student of the decision.
 Please note the following:

 - The course must be taken for credit; however, students approved to take an undergraduate language course will not receive graduate credit for these courses and therefore it does not count towards any degree requirements.

 - Students may register to take the course “Pass/Fail.”

 - Individuals may receive no more than six credits of tuition remission for language courses during their entire time at Villanova.
 Students enrolled in the Biblical Studies specialization in Theology may complete up to ten credits of undergraduate study in Classical Greek if needed.

 - The language must be one that is required for the program (i.e., the student is required to pass an exam in the language).